 Possibly the loudest city in the US, there’s no quelling the vibrancy that springs out of New Orleans each and every day.

 If you live and breathe music, then you’ll be interested to know that New Orleans is one of the musical cities in the world and plays host to some of the most colourful and authentic jazz, blues and funk clubs in existence.
-Take a look here for a guide to some of the best in the city.

 For those searching for something a little quieter, the French Quarter offers a plethora of wonder, history and shopping.